Ruinart Brut Champagne – The Humble Bubble

 Champagne, and sparkling wine in general, is one of my favourite festive treats.
-I love the way it speaks in the glass, bubbles bursting and dancing, how the mousse foams (and often overflows!) and above all, I love the euphoria that sets in while drinking it.
-Champagne is responsible for some of my most majestic hangovers; the hangovers of little regret, because… hello… champagne!
+I love the way it speaks in the glass; bubbles bursting and dancing.
+I love now the mousse foams (and often overflows!).
+And above all, I love the euphoria that sets in while drinking it.
+Champagne is responsible for some of my most majestic hangovers.
+(Hangovers of little regret, because… hello… champagne!)
 Also, a beverage you can consume with breakfast and everyone thinks you’re a classy broad rather than a wine-soaked alcoholic.

 Many of the great champagne houses the likes of Bollinger, Charles Heidsieck, Krug, Moet et Chandon, G.H.
 Mumm, Taittinger and Veuve Cliquot Ponsardin have spent considerable fortunes on advertising, product placement and PR, not so for Ruinart.
 Every bit as exclusive, it maintains a low profile despite the fact that, for many, Ruinart’s top vintages rival (or succeed) many of the top names in the business.
 But chances are you’ve never heard of it.
 This a house built on hard-work and humility, preferring to spread its reputation through prestige rather than the courting of celebrity endorsements.